310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_3.md

 {% endbubble %}

 {% bubble Midori %}
 Huh?
-Um, well...
-I haven’t been doing badly, I guess...?
+Um, well… I haven’t been doing badly, I guess…?

-Anyway, why did you salute me...?
-Were you ever the type to do that...?
+Anyway, why did you salute me…?
+Were you ever the type to do that…?
 {% endbubble %}

 {% bubble Hinata %}